Continued from Joyfully letting go of nineteen years

 “Well, I guess mine did, but with regular dental visits of course.
 I don’t know, I haven’t really thought about that and no one has ever noticed my teeth before,” he said, trying so hard not to laugh.

-The waiter brought our drinks over and George grabbed his, held it up and said, “Happy birthday, Anna,” and winked at me again.
+The waiter brought our drinks over.
+George grabbed his drink, held it up, and said, “Happy birthday, Anna,” as he winked at me again.